manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 The daemon uses two access modes to read index data - seek+read and mmap.

-In seek+read mode the daemon has to do 2 system calls: seek and read to read document lists and keyword positions, i.e. ``spd`` and ``spp`` files.
+In seek+read mode the daemon performs system call pread(2) to read document lists and keyword positions, i.e. ``spd`` and ``spp`` files.
 Internal read buffers are used to optimize reading.
 The size of these buffers can be tuned with options :ref:`read_buffer_docs` and :ref:`read_buffer_hits`.
 There is also :ref:`preopen` option that allows to control